Drug Crimes

 Drug Delivery Resulting in Death

-To schedule an initial consultation with an experienced attorney, call our office or complete the form.
+To schedule an initial consultation with an experienced attorney, call your nearest office or complete the form.

 While medical professionals are occasionally charged with this crime when they overprescribe opiates, this crime is much more frequently charged against people who are not in the medical field but who are suspected of selling or administering drugs to others that result in an overdose and death.
 In some cases, a person who is addicted to drugs will share them with a friend.
 The friend might then overdose and die, leading to his or her friend being charged with this crime.